ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ./CoppeliaSim/coppeliaSim.sh
 ```

-If these commands say that the file does not excist, either you're not in the correct working directory with your terminal, or you did not extract CoppeliaSim to the correct location.
+If these commands say that the file does not exist, either you're not in the correct working directory with your terminal, or you did not extract CoppeliaSim to the correct location.

 For the full startup options, please refer to the [docs](https://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).